LeBaronDeCharlus/blog/content/cv.md

     I like to feel useful and participate in making people happy.
     Important thing to know, I'm always smiling.

-    I have been working in the IT world for over seven years now.
+    I have been working in the IT world for over ten years now.
 What great human and technical adventures!
     I have worked for large groups, small structures, startups, with people living less than a kilometre from my home… and on other continents!
     I really enjoy learning from different cultures and share knowledge and anecdotes with my colleagues.
     Happiness is an essential part of my daily life and my job.

-    And to talk less about work, I have a little cat, his name is "Herr Ludwig Van Chacha" (be precise, he easily get offended)!
+    And to talk less about work, I have a little cat, his name is "Herr Ludwig Van Chacha" (be precise, he easily get offended) and a cute dog, Franz Chienbert !
-    My wife is on the road to be UX/UI Designer and I'm really proud of her.
+    I love my girlfriend, we are getting married in september !
-    I love sports, listening to music, discovering the world, eating well and cinema!
+    + sports, listening to music, discovering the world, eating well and cinema!

     I'm looking forward to meet you :)